 Pedialyte is a type of electrolyte mixture primarily made for infant health.
-However, it’s one of the most effective treatments to rehydrate your pet.
-It’s effective for reestablishing the fluids and electrolyte balance.
-It’s mainly comprised of chloride, sodium and potassium.
-Pedialyte also contains carbohydrates, like dextrose.
+It’s also one of the most effective treatments to rehydrate your pet.
+It’s great for reestablishing fluids and electrolytes.
+Comprised of mainly chloride, sodium and potassium, Pedialyte also contains carbohydrates such as dextrose.

 Dog Dehydration Symptoms

 Dehydration is one of the most common ailments dogs experience.
 This isn’t something to take lightly.
 Listed below are common symptoms to watch out for: